 It’s tempting on a Cape York trip to bypass many of the interesting sites along the way in a headlong rush to get to The Tip.
 One such significant area is Maytown, the centre of the Palmer River Goldfields.

 A breathtaking arid-country oasis that's a must-see.

-The innocuous name doesn’t exactly capture the imagination, but Lawn Hill National Park in north-west Queensland is one of the State’s most spectacular sites and wasn’t ravaged by the recent floods or cyclone.
+The innocuous name doesn’t exactly capture the imagination, but Lawn Hill National Park in north-west Queensland is one of the State’s most spectacular sites.

 Great fishing and brilliant scenery on the Savannah Way.

 Limmen National Park is a recently gazetted area that preserves beautfiul savannah country at the base of Arnhem Land.
 Highlights are riverside campsites and fantastic 'lost city' sandstone hills.